 Empowerment through intercultural education

 Very few Yanomami are well trained in intercultural interpretation and translation from Spanish to Yanomami and vice versa.
-As more Yanomami identify themselves and engage with the Venezuelan national society, intercultural interpretation-translation has become an increasingly necessary skill especially for the future leaders and their ambition to represent, preserve, and protect the cultural integrity of the tribe.
+As more Yanomami identify themselves and engage with the Venezuelan national society, intercultural interpretation-translation has become an increasingly necessary skill especially for the future leaders and their ambition to represent, preserve, and protect the cultural integrity of the people.

-Many Yanomami individuals are currently matriculated in intercultural bilingual schools that provide an education based on Venezuelan curriculum as well as traditional Yanomami folk knowledge.
+Many Yanomami youth are currently matriculated in intercultural bilingual schools that provide an education based on Venezuelan curriculum as well as traditional Yanomami folk knowledge.
 However, the education materials, most notably the textbooks, are highly out of date and have lost relevance in reflecting on the students’ contemporary lifestyles, needs, and environment.